 3. Violation of RTI Act Provisions

-The department is currently failing to uphold specific mandates of the Right to Information Act 2005:
+Meanwhile, the department is not meeting key mandates of the Right to Information Act 2005:

 4. Sensitivity of the Baki Range

-The geographic location of the Baki Range adds gravity to the situation.
-Being a border area (Nepal), it is classified as “super sensitive.”
-Keeping a temporary arrangement in place for four years suggests a lack of serious oversight in a region requiring high-level security and environmental management.
+Additionally, Baki Range’s location increases the stakes.
+It sits in a border area (Nepal), and officials classify it as “super sensitive.”
+Therefore, keeping a “temporary” arrangement in place for four years signals weak oversight in a region that needs strong security and environmental management.

 5. Lack of Data Transparency